-Pick any night and most likely there’s trivia going on at some bar or brewery in the city.
+Pick any night and most likely there’s trivia going on at some bar or brewery in the city, including Common Market and Wooden Robot.
 Opt for one of the many themed trivia nights or just stick to general knowledge questions.

-Pretend to be sommeliers at a wine tasting
+(18) Pretend to be sommeliers with a wine flight.

-Cost: Prices vary but the mega tastings are usually $15.
+Cost: Prices vary but flights are usually under $15.

-Great for: When you don’t want to drop $50+ bucks on concert tickets.
+Who it’s for: Those who don’t want to drop $50+ bucks on concert tickets.

-The casual neighborhood hangout is known for its classic and specialty sangrias, which you can enjoy from the comfort of a porch swing.
-Bonus: They also celebrate Sunday Funday with FREE lunch while supplies last.
+The casual neighborhood hangout is known for its classic and specialty sangrias, which you can enjoy from the comfort of one of the best patios in Charlotte.

 Cost: $7 for sangria